NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 	vector<Agg> va;
 	va.emplace_back({l: stuff});

-The only difference that `emplace_back` will provoke a copy from the values in the `sized_init_list`, while `agg` will not.
+The only difference is that `emplace_back` will provoke a copy from the values in the `sized_init_list`, while `agg` will not.
 But that's a distinction which cannot be avoided, since we're using parameters of a function to remotely initialize an object.

 ### Pros and Cons { #language_2089_list_pro_con }

 This feature is a big change.
-While it is backwards compatible, adding new syntax rather than taking any away, it is still quite sizable.
+While it is backwards compatible, adding new syntax rather than changing its meaning, it is still quite sizable.

-It is good to look at a solution of such complexity and ask if it results in something conceptually grounded, or if it's just a hodge-podge of useful stuff slapped into a convenient syntax.
+It is good to look at a solution of such complexity and ask if it results in something conceptually meaningful, or if it's just a hodge-podge of useful stuff slapped into a convenient syntax.
 Or to put it another way, what does all of this syntax *mean*?

-Unqualified list-initialization has a meaning.
-It treats an object as a collection of heterogeneous values.
+Unqualified list-initialization means to treat an object as a collection of heterogeneous values.
 This is what an aggregate is, after all; we simply extend that initialization to other types.
-This is part of the reason for prioritizing `initializer_list` constructors; homogeneous sequences of values are a subset of heterogeneous values.
-Such constructors therefore initialize the type as a collection of values, like a user-defined aggregate.
-We permit non-`initializer_list` constructors to be called, but they are conceptually treating constructor parameters as equivalent to internal object state.
+This meaning justifies the prioritization of `initializer_list` constructors; such constructors initialize the type as a collection of values (homogeneous being a subset of heterogeneous), like a user-defined aggregate.
+We permit non-`initializer_list` constructors to be called, but they only make sense when the constructor's parameters map to internal object state.

+`vector`'s sized constructor parameters doesn't map to the object's contents, so it is no surprise that it can cause initialization problems.

+L-qualified list-initialization means to treat an object as a collection of homogeneous values.
+Only types whose contents can be initialized from homogeneous values can be initialized in such a way.
+These lists directly verify that the values are homogeneous in terms of their types, even if the object being initialized is heterogeneous.

 C-qualified list-initialization means to treat an object's initialization like a constructor call.
 Constructor parameters are constructor parameters; whether they match internal object state is up to the particular object.
 Aggregates are permitted, but the user is conceptually treating the aggregate as if it had a constructor that initialized its members from the parameters.
 That is, the fact that there is a 1:1 mapping between the object members and the parameters to `{c:}` is treated as a fortunate coincidence, a design decision that may later be changed in a backwards-compatible way.

-L-qualified list-initialization means to treat an object as a collection of homogeneous values.
-Not every object can be initialized in such a way.
-Such lists directly verify that the values are homogeneous in terms of their types.

 The principle downside of this fix is that there is a very large difference in initialization behavior between `{stuff}` and `{c: stuff}`.
-While that is the main point, it does create a few elements of unexpected incongruity.
+While that is obviously the point, it does create a few elements of unexpected incongruity.
 Unqualified list-initialization forbids narrowing in all cases, while c-qualified initialization permits narrowing.
 Furthermore, `{c: stuff}` will never create an `initializer_list`, even directly:

 	initializer_list<int> il{c: 1, 2, 3, 4}; //Ill-formed

 `initializer_list` has no constructor that take 4 integer parameters.
 And none of the other cases apply.
 So it cannot be constructed in this way.

 # Acknowledgments